RafalKucharskiPK/rafalkucharskipk.github.io/_research/g_2_digiworld.md

-> Fully funded tenure-track professor position at Group of Machine Learning
+> Fully funded tenure-track professor position at Group of Machine Learning Research

 With this grant I enjoy a three-year fully funded assistant professor position to collaborate with Group of Machine Learning Research GMUM at the Faculty of Mathematics and Computer Science.
 We explore intersections between AI/ML and modern ubran mobility.